taywils/taywils.me/_posts/2013-11-05-javasparkframeworktutorial.md

 <script src="https://gist.github.com/taywils/7670599.js"> </script>

-- Congrats!!!
-You are now a super web developer IV 3D Edition

 ## Some other persistence options

 In this section we're going to explore different ways for storing our application data other than stricly within the memory of our java servlet.
 Being a more pragmatic developer I've chosen to stick with three of the more popular database models (Relational, Document Store and Key-value) for educational purposes.